Investigating random drops in keyword rankings is just part of the SEO trade.

 Now that you’re all set up, let’s dive into some research together.

-1. Make a List of Keywords to Investigate
+1. Gather Your Keywords to Investigate

 We’re going to be using some sample data to investigate some keywords we’re pretending to track.